apache/lucenenet/websites/site/contributing/documentation.md

   * Many times there will just be whitespace changes in the files especially if this process has been executed before for the same source/destination version.
   * If this is a new source/destination version there will be a **lot** of file changes, at least one file per folder.
   * If there are formatting issues or irregularities in the converted output then these will need to be addressed by making changes to the conversion tool itself `JavaDocToMarkdownConverter.csproj` (generally only needed for new major version releases)
-* Execute the `./websites/apidocs/docs.ps1` script to build and serve the api docs website locally for testing
+* Execute the `./websites/apidocs/docs.ps1` script to build and serve the api docs website locally for testing.
+  * Example: `./websites/apidocs/docs.ps1 -LuceneNetVersion 4.8.0-beta00008`
   * will serve a website on [http://localhost:8080](http://localhost:8080)
   * It will take quite a while (approx 10 minutes) to build
-  * Example: `./websites/apidocs/docs.ps1 -LuceneNetVersion 4.8.0-beta00008`

 ### Publishing the docs